Skip to content

 Model Element Name Parameters From Configuration

-Battery {name} Capacity range, initial charge
+Battery {name} Capacity range, initial charge, salvage value

 Architecture Details